 The Queen Bee retails for £119 from Hot Octopuss directly.
-This puts it in the higher price bracket but not off the scale for a high-quality toy.
+I do think it’s quite expensive and generally struggle to justify the cost of toys that are over £100.
 Don’t forget you can use my exclusive code, CK10, for 10% off before the end of December!

-The naterial is TPE, which I will admit put me off initially as this tends to be a porous material (though it contains no phthalates or other nasties and is therefore technically non-toxic).
+The material is TPE, which I will admit put me off initially as this tends to be a porous material.
 However, Hot Octopuss uses medical-grade, non-porous TPE that can be thoroughly sanitised.
 When I asked my contact about this, they provided a handy info-sheet which is really thorough and reassuring.
 This transparency, combined with Dangerous Lilly’s endorsement, gives me full confidence to say that this toy is made of a body-safe material.

-It doesn’t have quite the gorgeous sensual smoothness of silicone – it’s firm, though less harsh than hard plastic.
-The material is unfortunately a little grabby, so a spot of water-based lube really enhances the experience.
+It doesn’t have quite the sensual smoothness of silicone and it’s reasonably firm.
+The material is unfortunately a little grabby against the skin, so a spot of water-based lube really enhances the experience.
 (Then again, when DOESN’T lube make something better?)

-IT’S NOT PINK, Y’ALL.
-It doesn’t even come in pink, or in any kind of pastel or “girly” (ugh) shade at all.
-It’s a dark steely grey and looks a bit like a hairbrush.
-It’s not a beautiful or even a pretty toy, but weirdly I enjoy this about it.
-I like something that’s purple and sparkly as much as the next femme, but the whole look of this toy just screams “I MEAN BUSINESS, I AM NOT HERE TO BE DECORATIVE” and frankly I am here for that.
+No pink in sight!
+The Queen Bee is a dark steely grey and looks a bit like a hairbrush.
+It’s not a beautiful or even a pretty toy.
+The whole look of this toy just screams “I MEAN BUSINESS, I AM NOT HERE TO BE DECORATIVE.”

 Ease of Use: ★★★★